jledgett/3d-print-mounting-arm-camera-case-and-pi-tray/README.md

 ## Overview

+This collection of files will allow you to print a 3D print a modification to your 3D printer.
+This modification adds a mounting arm, case for the Raspberry Pi HQ Camera, as well as a covered tray for a Raspberry Pi 4B.
+This is particularly useful for adding a camera to your printer for monitoring and control using OctoPrint / OctoPi.

 This system was designed to work with the Creality CR-6 SE printer, but should work with __any__ printer or CNC that uses a 40mm x 40mm extruded aluminum frame (including Ender 3, Ender 3 Pro, CR-10 MAX) .

 The Raspberry Pi case for your OctoPi server is designed to allow either direct mounting of the Raspberry Pi to the case using standoffs or dropping in the popular aluminum Flirc case for better heat dissipation.